kmkr/cvpartner-phonebook/README.md

 ===============

 1. Create a list of phone numbers.
 Let the user filter the list both by the owner's partial name and phone number.
 2. Make each name clickable and open a new view containing user data.
+3. Buy the organizers a beer.